semzer/odin-recipes/readme.md

-This project is about sussy amogus impostor
+This project contains sites about food recipes